Journyx API tutorial

 -

-- the number of results skipped over as part of pagination.
+$skip- the number of results skipped over as part of pagination.
 Your starting point in the slice of the total collection represented in the response.
-If$skip
+If$skipis 0 then you're on the first page of results.

-- additional metadata for the UI screen associated with this REST API, if any.
+screen- additional metadata for the UI screen associated with this REST API, if any.
 This may not always be present and is described in more detail elsewhere (TODO).

 This section concludes the initial walkthrough of how to make a REST API call.
 The rest of this document will go into greater detail about each aspect of this, including how to create, modify, or delete objects, query a collection using a filter, and other topics.